fmegahed/llm_expository/Links.md

 9. Figure 15

 	ChatGPT's *in-depth* explanation of the five phases in SPC control charts.
 The recorded answer is available at https://www.loom.com/share/64b6042351aa495188b294c26522cfb3.

+10. Figure 16

+	ChatGPT's identification of seven open issues in SPC research.
+The recording is available at https://www.loom.com/share/fbe45e1f38ff46edbe6523513e4153e1.

-10. We asked ChatGPT to *Generate a course syllabus for a statistical process control for undergraduate students.
+11. We asked ChatGPT to *Generate a course syllabus for a statistical process control for undergraduate students.
 The students have already completed two statistics courses.
 The course is a three-credit hour course and is offered for 15 weeks.*
 A recording of ChatGPT's generated answer is available at https://www.loom.com/share/529e2a04b1614c1fbec58dd2fd3f548f.